epfahl/auta/README.md

  'time': {'nullable': True, 'required': True, 'type': 'integer'}}
 ```

 These are [Cerberus](http://docs.python-cerberus.org/) schemas.
-Cerberus, a Python data validation package, is used to validate the input data and state against the corresponding schema, where each schema is generated based on the supplied configuration.
+Cerberus is a data validation package that is used to validate the input data and state against the corresponding schema, where each schema is generated based on the supplied configuration.

 ### Execution